 4:30pm : Passengers dropped off in front of their accommodation in Exmouth

-What to expect during your day on the whale shark cruise:
+What to expect during your day on the Humpback Whale cruise:

-At around 7:15 to 7:30am on the morning of your whale shark tour, you’ll be picked up from the front of your accommodation in our modern, airconditioned bus.
+At around 7:10am to 7:50am on the morning of your tour, you’ll be picked up from the front of your accommodation in our modern, airconditioned bus.
 This is where is adventure starts!

-During the next 30-45 minute bus-ride to Tantabiddi, where our whale shark tour boat departs from, our very friendly crew will be outlining fascinating facts about Exmouth, the Ningaloo Reef and the BIG THREE of the Ningaloo – whale sharks, whales and manta rays.
+During the next 30-45 minute bus-ride to Tantabiddi, where our whale shark tour boat departs from, our very friendly crew will be outlining fascinating facts about Exmouth, the Ningaloo Reef and the BIG THREE of the Ningaloo – humpback whales, whalesharks and manta rays.
 We’re also there to answer any questions you may have about your day, and to let you know that if you need help, you just have to ask.

-Once at the boat ramp, you will jump onboard our tender vessel, and head out to board Skybird II, our very distinctive whale shark tour boat.
-She’s easy to spot as her entire hull is covered in the iconic whaleshark dot pattern, which makes for a particularly photogenic vessel!
+Once at the boat ramp, you will jump onboard our tender vessel, and head out to board Seazone, our very comfy whale shark tour boat.

-Once on board the boat, the crew will kit you out with top of the range Cressi masks, fins and snorkels, ensuring comfort and fit.
-We also have plenty of long and short wetsuits to keep you warm, with kids sizes available too.
-We’ll then introduce ourselves, and give you a quick briefing about the boat, and the Skipper will go through important safety information to keep you safe and comfortable throughout your whale shark cruise.
+Once on board the boat, the crew will kit you out with masks, fins and snorkels, ensuring comfort and fit.
+We also have plenty of stinger suits (which are mandatory) & short 5mm wetsuits to keep you warm, with kids sizes available too.
+We’ll then introduce ourselves, and give you a quick briefing about the boat, and we will go through important safety information to keep you safe and comfortable throughout your cruise.

-And then we cast off our mooring lines and we are off into the Ningaloo Reef to search for whale sharks, and other amazing marine life of the Ningaloo.
+And then we cast off our mooring lines and we are off into the Ningaloo Reef to search for humpback whales, and other amazing marine life of the Ningaloo.
 The reef is one of the world’s largest fringing reef, with most of it located only a few hundred metres from shore.
-Our Skipper will cruise along the inside of the reef towards the best snorkel site given the weather conditions on the day.
+Our skipper will cruise along the inside of the reef towards the best snorkel site given the weather conditions on the day.

-At the same time, our pilot is warming up the spotter plane’s engines and heading out to the Ningaloo Reef to find us whale sharks to swim with.
+At the same time, our pilot is warming up the spotter plane’s engines and heading out to the Ningaloo Reef to find us humpbacks to swim with.

 You’ll then head off to check out the spectacular array of corals and fish near where the boat is anchored.
-When back onboard, its time for morning tea – usually a hot drink and plenty of freshly baked cake and biscuits from the local bakery!
-Whilst you are sipping on your cuppa, our whale shark team will be demonstrating the whale shark code of conduct, how to swim safely with a whale shark, and what to expect when we find one of these magnificent sharks.
+When back onboard, its time for morning tea – usually a hot drink and plenty of freshly baked cake and baguettes from the local bakery!
+Whilst you are sipping on your cuppa, our team will be demonstrating the humpback whale code of conduct and what to expect when we find one of these magnificent whales.

-In season, you will also often see manta rays barrel-rolling (from May), humpbacks and their babies (called calves) breaching and slapping their tails (from June) and if we’re lucky, schools of up to 500 bottlenose, spinner and indo-pacific dolphins may race towards to boat, surround us and start leaping off our bow waves or our wake.
+In season, you could potentially also often see manta rays barrel-rolling (from May), whalesharks feeding on the surface and if we’re lucky, schools of up to 500 bottlenose, spinner and indo-pacific dolphins may race towards to boat, surround us and start leaping off our bow waves or our wake.

-Immediately we get the call from the pilot that a whale shark has been spotted, its all systems go!
-We quickly finish whatever we are doing, and then the Skipper heads the boat towards towards the whale shark’s location.
+As soon as we get the call from the pilot that a humpback whale has been spotted, its all systems go!
+We quickly finish whatever we are doing, and then the skipper heads the boat towards towards the whale’s location.
 There is a buzz in the air, and the excitement and anticipation mount amongst crew and passengers alike.

-As the plane guides the Skipper onto your whale shark, you will be split into two groups to jump into the water and swim with the whale shark.
+As the plane guides the skipper onto your whale, you will be split into three groups to jump into the water and swim with the whale.
 Most passengers are literally buzzing with excitement waiting and ready for your swim.
 Our crew is there to answer any last minute questions and provide assurance and support as necessary too.

-Then with the shout of ‘go go go’, its time for you to jump into the water and get up close and personal to the world’s biggest shark, and get your chance to experience wonder and marvel at the size and grace and elegance of the biggest fish in the world.
-(Whale sharks of the Ningaloo vary between 2.5m and 10.5m, with most being around 4-6m in length.)
+Then with the shout of ‘go go go’, its time for you to jump into the water and get up close and personal to the magnificent humpback whale

-After your first swim with a whale shark, you may find yourself smiling and cheering at the exhilaration of swimming with these magnificent sharks.
-The best part is, on most whale shark tours we run, you can jump back in and do it again and again!
-Our photographer / videographer is always there, taking photos of the whale sharks and other marine life, and you on your cruise, committed to trying to capture photos that capture your whale shark tour experience for you to keep forever and share with friends.
-Once all passengers have agreed we’ve had enough time swimming with our first (or second or third!) whale sharks, and we are needing a rest and some sustenance, we head back to the inside of the reef where we can relax and eat lunch, prepared fresh that morning by the local bakery.
+After your first swim with a whale, you may find yourself smiling and cheering at the exhilaration of swimming with these magnificent creatures.
+The best part is, on most tours we run, you can jump back in and do it again and again!
+Our photographer is always there, taking photos of the whales and other marine life, and you on your cruise, committed to trying to capture photos that capture your whale tour experience for you to keep forever and share with friends.
+Once all passengers have agreed we’ve had enough time swimming with our first (or second or third!) whale, and we are needing a rest and some sustenance, we head back to the inside of the reef where we can relax and eat lunch, prepared fresh that morning by the lovely cooks at Bundegi Beach Shack.
 More fascinating stories about the Ningaloo and Exmouth, indigenous Australians and the amazing history of the area are told by staff during lunch.
-Snorkelling off the back of the boat, lazing around in the sun, or an occasional game of water polo may follow.
+Snorkelling off the back of the boat or lazing around in the sun may follow.

-We may then head back out for more whale shark swimming, or to interact with other marine life the plane has spotted.
-Or alternatively we could head off to our favourite afternoon snorkel spot, where the excitement doesn’t stop.
+We then head off to our favourite afternoon snorkel spot, where the excitement doesn’t stop.
 You often get the chance to see some of the many species of turtles, rays, sharks, sea snakes and huge schools of fish, sometimes even a dugong of two!

-As the day comes to a finish and we cruise back, you can relax we serve a fruit platter and champagne to celebrate the day and achieving something only a few people ever get to experience!
+As the day comes to a finish and we cruise back, you can relax as we serve a fruit platter, a glass of bubbles or a glass of soft drink for the kiddies to celebrate the day and achieving something only a few people ever get to experience!

-At the end of the day we will capture one last memory of everyone all together with a tour photo.
 Then its back ashore via our tender, and onto our bus for the drive back to Exmouth.
-After more briefings about the area and its amazing, unique history, whale shark research, we drop each customer back to the front door of their accommodation, with our best wishes for their holidays, and our hope that they had one of the best days out on tour ever!
+After more briefings about the area and its amazing, unique history, whale research, we drop each customer back to the front door of their accommodation, with our best wishes for their holidays, and our hope that they had one of the best days out on tour ever!